-SECTION VII SPARE PARTS RECOMMENDATION
+SECTION VIII SPARE PARTS RECOMMENDATION

 A realistic "on hand" spares stock coupled with the Speed Variator low cost card exchange plan will lead to faster resolution of down time of the equipment in case of malfunction.
-On hand spare parts avoids extended down time after the problem has been located.
+On hand spare parts, avoid extended down time after the problem has been located.
 Time is not lost waiting for parts that must be ordered and shipped from the factory.
-The benefits of easily removable (plug-in) printed circuit boards is lost if it only takes a few minutes to discover the defective assembly but hours to order and procure a replacement.
+The concept of easily removable (plug-in printed circuit boards is a fallacy if it only takes a few minutes to discover the defective assembly but hours to order and procure a replacement.
 Therefore, from the standpoint of keeping the equipment/machine operating with a minimum of down time, readily available on hand spares are a must.
-For further information on the Speed Variator Products Department Card Exchange Plan, contact your local General Electric Company Installation and Service Engineering District Office or Speed Variator Products Department of General Electric Company in Erie, Pennsylvania.
+For further information on the Speed Variator Department Card Exchange Plan, contact your local General Electric Company Installation and Service Engineering District Office or Speed Variator Department in Erie, Pennsylvania.